I3S-ESSnet/Documents/wp3/pxweb-reuse.md

 #### Other aspects (e.g. financial)
 #### Results achieved

-- [ ] opensourcing - I3S facilitator for "speeding" the process
+- [x] opensourcing - I3S facilitator for "speeding" the process
-- [ ] plattform independent libraries
+- [x] cross-plattform libraries

 To focus on the achievments during this I3S project we would mention these